inferno986return/python-pcep/Practice-Test.md

 I got this one incorrect too.
 Looking at the possible answers does at least give a hint, so the initial `my_list = [0,1,4,9,16]` as `range(5)` generates the numbers from 0 to 4 using *list comprehension* (defining a list's elements based on a formula rather than using individual literals).

 Be careful with those nested list indicies for the `del` statement as it goes to the 2nd element of the list `4` and then uses that index to delete the 4th element `16`.
+Work your way outwards from a nested index.

 ### Question 11: What is the output of the following piece of code?